freerange/site/soups/weeknotes/week-354.snip.markdown

 I merged a change that [avoids us rescuing `ArgumentError` exceptions in the next_node blocks][pr-2032].
 I believe the intention of this rescue statement was to handle bad user input but it had the side effect of masking real errors in our code.
 This is all part of our move to ensuring things fail fast during development of Smart Answers.

 I opened a pull request to [convert pay-leave-for-parents from Smartdown to Ruby][pr-2035].
-James was good enough to review this large PR on Tuesday which gave me time to address the feedback before getting it merged and deployed on Wednesday.
-This was the final Smartdown flow so its conversion should allow us to start removing fairly large chunks of code.
+[James M][james-mead] was good enough to review this large PR on Tuesday which gave me time to address the feedback before getting it merged and deployed on Wednesday.
+This was the final [Smartdown][smartdown] flow so its conversion should allow us to start removing fairly large chunks of code.

 I made a start on [removing some unused code in the form of the `FlowAudit` rake task and class][pr-2034].

 I spent the majority of Tuesday investigating the Jenkins merge commits appearing in our release branch and tags.
 We first [noticed these back in week 349][week-349-jenkins-merge-commits] so it was great to finally get to the bottom of it.
 It turns out that an accidental force push to our GitHub master branch on 8 September had resulted in Jenkins using a recursive (rather than the default fast-forward) merge when fetching changes from origin/master.
 The effect was that all future fetches also resulted in recursive merge commits appearing.
 Having understood the cause we were able to reset our release branch to point to origin/master which in turn means that new release tags no longer contain these merge commits.
+We've now enabled [made master a protected branch on GitHub][github-protected-branches].

-James and I had a short catch-up with the Erik, and new Content Delivery Manager, [Paul][paul-heron].
+James and I had a short catch-up with the [Erik][erik-eide], and new Content Delivery Manager, [Paul][paul-heron].
+They've both been with the content team for a couple of weeks so we figured there might be some things we can bring them up to speed on.

-Catch-up with [David][david-singleton] and [Jenny][jenny-duckett].
-They helped focus us on the priorities before we leave.
-Got confirmation that switching from multiple questions per page hadn't affected completion rates.
-If anything, completion rates have improved!
+We also had another catch-up with [David][david-singleton] and [Jenny][jenny-duckett] in which they helped focus us on our priorities before we leave.
+We also got confirmation that switching the [shared parental leave Smart Answer][pay-leave-for-parents] from multiple to single questions per page hadn't affected completion rates.
+If anything, completion rates have improved slightly!

 I've started to remove Smartdown from the app.